-These 11 entrepreneurs, and members of The Oracles, have reached the top of their game in large part by making better decisions faster than anyone else.
-Their advice will help you make decisions rapidly—and stick to them.
+These 11 entrepreneurs, all members of The Oracles, have reached the top of their game in large part by making better decisions faster than anyone else.
+We’ve asked each of them for their tips on how to make decisions rapidly—and stick to them.

 1. Sometimes good enough is perfect.